List of New Tricks episodes

 New Tricks is a British police procedural comedy-drama that follows the fictional Unsolved Crime and Open Case Squad (UCOS) of the Metropolitan Police Service.
 The show was created by Roy Mitchell and Nigel McCrery, and premiered in 2003 with a 90-minute special, which later resulted in show's first full series airing.
 New Tricks ran for twelve series – from 2003 until 2015 – concluding on 6 October 2015.
 BBC controller Charlotte Moore and BBC drama controller Ben Stephenson explained the reason behind the show's cancellation on 24 February 2015, stating that "it's important to make room for new series and continue to increase the range of drama on the channel".

 The original cast of New Tricks consisted of Amanda Redman, Dennis Waterman, James Bolam, and Alun Armstrong, and were dubbed a "dream team" by the Controller of BBC's Drama Commissioning Ben Stephenson; however, on 18 September 2011, Bolam announced he would be leaving the show.
 Almost three months later, on 11 January 2012, Denis Lawson was revealed as Bolam's replacement.
 On 18 August 2012, Redman announced she too would be leaving the show.
 Just four days later, Armstrong also quit the show.
-Replacements for Redman and Armstrong were former EastEnders actress Tamzin Outhwaite, who was announced on 8 May 2013, and Nicholas Lyndhurst, best known for his roles in Only Fools and Horses, The Piglet Files, Goodnight Sweetheart, After You’ve Gone and Rock and Chips, whose casting was announced earlier, on 14 November 2012.
+Replacements for Redman and Armstrong were former EastEnders and Hotel Babylon actress Tamzin Outhwaite, who was announced on 8 May 2013, and Nicholas Lyndhurst, best known for his roles in Only Fools and Horses, The Piglet Files, Goodnight Sweetheart, After You’ve Gone and Rock and Chips, whose casting was announced earlier, on 14 November 2012.
 The show's final remaining original cast member, Waterman, decided to quit the show on 19 September 2014.
 Following Waterman's departure, former EastEnders and Gavin and Stacey actor Larry Lamb joined the cast.

 Waterman, who played Gerry Standing in the police procedural show and had other well-known roles in The Sweeney as DS George Carter and Minder as Terry McCann, died on 8 May 2022.